sajjadGG/book-python/stdlib/database/sql-injection.rst

 Execute query
 =============
+Exploited SQL injection, will Select all users and then Drop all data from table users:

 .. code-block:: python
-    :caption: Exploited SQL injection, will Select all users and then Drop all data from table users

     print(query)
     # SELECT id, username, email